 Our wills, trusts and probate team specialises in preserving wealth for individuals, couples and families through wills and inheritance tax planning for you now and for future generations.

 As individuals and families, we all work hard and spend many years accumulating a safety net for our retirement in the form of property, savings and other assets.

 We work with clients to ensure that your savings and other assets are protected from unnecessary tax upon your death, thus preserving wealth for your dependants and future generations.
 This is achieved through the effective management of the probate process and guiding you through the complexities of inheritance tax planning laws, as well as helping you with the writing of your will.

-Headed by Kelly Greig, our team of lawyers specialising in probate and inheritance law comprises four legal practitioners and three support staff offering a full range of legal services.
+Our team of lawyers specialising in probate and inheritance law comprises four legal practitioners and three support staff offering a full range of legal services.

 We all want to provide for our families as best we can and ensure that we minimise our tax liabilities.
 With the increasing growth in the value of our properties, the number of second families or other complex family arrangements, clients at the very least need to put in place a will ensuring that their assets will pass on death in accordance with their wishes.

 Our specialist team assists in the administration of the estates of deceased individuals, liaising with HM Revenue & Customs revenue regarding the inheritance tax payable, applying for a grant of probate and subsequently distributing the estate and setting up any ongoing trusts contained in the will.
 We also deal with the day to day management of trusts, ensuring that all relevant taxes are settled and the correct legal documentation is in place.